aman5600/aman5600/README.md

 ### 💸 What I do

-I'm a backend engineer on the **Peer-to-Peer team at PayPay**, working on the systems behind sending money, requesting money and staying connected with friends, used by millions.
+I'm a backend engineer on the **Peer-to-Peer team at PayPay**, Japan's largest payments app (**75M+ registered users, more than half of Japan's population**).
+I work on the systems behind sending and requesting money, used by tens of millions of people every month.
 Before that I worked on payments and cashback at PayPay, and on loyalty, onboarding and credit-score products at **ZET**.

 I care about the unglamorous parts that make payments trustworthy: **idempotency, reconciliation, safe retries,